 Mix vigorously by hand until mixture is smooth power from which derive a loaf.
 The mixture may look slightly wet or sticky: is normal.
 Wrap the dough dough in clingfilm.
 Allow to stand for at least 30 minutes at room temperature.

-With hands slightly wet, dall'impasto derive many pieces of equal size and, rolling them between your hands, make balls: no matter the size, but it is essential for cooking the balls are all of equal weight.
+With hands slightly wet, obtain from the dough many pieces of the same size and, rolling them between your hands, make balls: no matter the size, but it is essential for cooking the balls are all of equal weight.
 You can make Sardinian cheese crackers big as walnuts or at Medlar, the difference will be only in cooking times.
 I like the pancakes small.

 Switch each arrubiòlus in semolina and fry in peanut oil or high oleic sunflower at 165-170 degrees.
 The Sardinian ricotta and saffron pancakes will be ready when they come to the surface and take on a brown color (hence the name arrubiòlus, Arrubiu in Sardinian means red).
-Arrubiòlus Drain the excess oil by placing them on sheets of absorbent paper.
-When the sardines Carnival pancakes will warm, you can roll them in granulated sugar (I used the cane) glassarle or in a pan with slightly warmed honey with orange zest grated inside, as we do in the area of Sarrabus, arrubiòlus and decorate with candied orange peel.
+Drain the arrubiòlus from the excess oil by putting them on sheets of absorbent paper.
+When the sardines Carnival pancakes will warm, you can roll them in granulated sugar (I used the cane) or glaze them in a pan with lightly heated honey with grated orange zest inside, as we do in the area of Sarrabus, arrubiòlus and decorate with candied orange peel.
 Bon appétit!